kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ## Overview

 The folder contains the source code for the integration job that installs and tests Kyma on a temporary cluster provisioned on Google Kubernetes Engine (GKE).
-For now, it's only executed for Pull Requests as a pre-submit job.
+This job runs as a pre-submit job for pull requests.

 ### Pipeline logic